 The Howe Sound Crest Trail (HSCT) offers the ambitious hiker a taste of the best of the incredible BC backcountry!
 The 33 km HSCT crosses over and around some of the North Shore’s most iconic mountains including the Lions, James Peak, Mt.
 Harvey, and Brunswick Mountain.
 Along the way you’ll be inundated with stunning vistas of the coastal mountain range and Howe Sound.
 Frequent scrambles, mild exposure, and a few precarious sections with chains/ropes make the Howe Sound Crest Trail an ambitious 1-2 night backcountry trip (or an even more ambitious trail run) not for the faint of heart.
 To the ambitious hiker the rewards of this journey are unmatched by anything with this proximity to Vancouver.

 ** Some of the links in this post may be affiliate links.
 If you click one of the links and make a purchase we’ll earn a small commission at no cost to you.
-Just like the travel backpacks we build, we’re very particular about products and we only recommend products, services, or accommodation we trust and use ourselves.***
+We’re very particular about products and we only recommend products, services, or accommodation we trust and use ourselves.**

 How to get to the Howe Sound Crest Trail